Longhorn Funding logo

 Frequently Asked Questions

-How long does Longhorn Funding take to show results?
+How does Longhorn Funding compare to similar companies?

 Longhorn Funding is a hard money lender best suited for real estate investors and developers in Texas who need fast capital for time-sensitive deals and can tolerate non-traditional lending costs.
 The primary caveat is that hard money lending involves materially higher interest rates and fees than conventional mortgages, and the company provides no publicly available pricing or terms, requiring direct contact to understand true borrowing costs before proceeding.